 - Container and orchestration information

-- Cloud provider, machine type, and availability zone
+- Cloud provider, machine type, service name, region, and availability zone

 - Latency, throughput, and errors over time